Global3DSystems/G3D-RPi-Programs-T1500-Release/README.md

 * Insert the flash drive then turn on the printer.
 * The printer will make 2 beep sounds when it detected the update file then it will start updating.
 * When the update is successful, the printer will also make 2 beep sounds then automatically shutdowns.
 * Remove the flash drive and turn on the printer again to use the updated software.
+Delete the update file in the flash drive so it won't be read again by the printer when you use it.
 * The printer will make one long beep every time the program starts which means you can connect to it now via hotspot or your local network.

 #